ERROR0418/EmmVRCPatcher/README.md

 Other than that I will be keeping a list of public API servers (that people tell me about) at the bottom of this readme

 ## Note for developers
-For testing the defaults are to point to localhost, feel free to grab the API server from [my other repo](https://github.com/ERROR0418/EmmServer).
+For testing the defaults are to pointed to localhost, feel free to grab the API server from [my other repo](https://github.com/ERROR0418/EmmServer).
 You can host these if you want, feel free, Just leave a refrence to me/here somewhere, you don't have to but.. would be polite.

 ## Known Servers